Radial kinks in the boson stars: Conclusions and Discussions

 In this work, we studied the evolutions of the radial kinks in the background of spherical massive boson stars and solitonic boson stars.
 The results showed that the existence of boson stars would delay the collision of the kinks with the origin, comparing to the Minkowskian spacetime.
 Besides, in both massive and solitonic boson stars, the larger the compactness is, the longer time the kinks would take to collide with the origin.
 After the collision, the scalar fields would fluctuate and become ripples and then dissipate into the background.
 However, for both boson stars with larger compactness, we could see the transient new formed kinks after the collision, although they would finally dissipated into the background as well.

 In the solitonic boson star with very high compactness, we even saw a new formed kink which moved much far away from the origin after the collision.
 Based on this, we may conjecture that the process of the kink entering the interior of the boson star and subsequently moving outward might carry some information from within the boson star.
 Therefore, it could potentially provide some clues for the internal structures of the dense celestial objects.
+On the other hand, the kinks have comparable sizes to the boson stars and decay rapidly in the late time.
+Therefore, extracting information from the ripples generated by the dissipation of the kink is also a promising option.
 This is a very strong motivation for our work.
 Moreover, if we work in the background of black holes, this phenomenon may also extract some information from the interior of black holes, which may provide another avenue on studying the black hole information.

 Of course, our work still has some limitations.
 One limitation is that the physical reasoning for the impact of the compactness on the new formed kinks after collision is still vague.
 We could only observe it from the numerical results at the present time, rather than from the analytical way since the dynamics is very complicated.
 Another limitations is that currently for simplicity we are working in the probe limit, rather than considering the backreacton effect of the kinks to the background of the boson stars.
 In order to be more precise, working with the backreaction remains a subject for future investigation.